Reconciling Purchase Orders

 Finalise

-An alternative to the button.
+button.
 Will finalise the reconciling process and schedule payment for the invoice.

 Add Item

-Will open the Add Item form allowing you to add an item to the purchase order.
+Selecting this will open the Add Item form allowing you to add an item to the purchase order.

 Edit Invoice

-Whether prices in the scanned invoice are tax-inclusive.
+Select whether prices in the scanned invoice are tax-inclusive.
 Supply'd assumes they are exclusive when scanning.
 Changing this setting will adjust prices based on your product settings.

 Mark As